 School of City and Regional Planning

 245 Fourth St. NW

 Atlanta, GA 30332-0155

-We typically hold three information session during each academic year: two in the fall and one in the spring.
+We typically hold three information sessions during each academic year: two in the fall and one in the spring.
 Prospective students get the opportunity to visit our campus and learn about city planning, our faculty research and engagement, what our graduates do while in school and after graduation, and each of our degree programs.
 These sessions generally last about four hours in the morning, with the opportunity for one-on-one time with faculty upon request.